PersephoneTheGreat/IrodaiRabszolgaRPG/README.md

 # IrodaiRabszolgaRPG
 Office worker simulator in Hungarian, written in Visual Basic, runs in Microsoft Excel.
-Inspired by the legendary adventure rpg Szakadt Csöves and Irodai rabszolga facebook age.
+Inspired by the legendary adventure rpg Szakadt Csöves, and the Irodai rabszolga facebook page.